rOnInRaJ-dev/pbrt-v4/README.md

 * pbrt_exporter
 * sampleTo3D

-`pbrt-v4/src/pbrt/util/transformer.cpp` was updated for PCG.
+`pbrt-v4/src/pbrt/util/transformer.h` was updated for PCG.

-## TODO RILEY

 `pbrt-v4/src/pbrt/cmd/pbrt.cpp` is modified with our implementation from Lines 288-351.

 ## Building the code